georgetown-cs-edu/chirpy/README.md

 # Using branches

-Each group member should have a separate branch on which they will work.
-We are **requiring** that each student work in their own branch and not directly on the `main` branch.
+<mark>Each group member should have a separate branch on which they will work.</mark>  We are **requiring** that each student work in their own branch and not directly on the `main` branch.
 However, once ready, students should switch to `main` and merge in the changes from their individual branches.

 We will deduct points if students do not work in their own branches.
 Part of the purpose of this homework is to learn good source code management techniques, including how to effectively use `git`.